Bishow-Thapa/Bishow-Thapa/README.md

 - 👯 I’m looking to collaborate on ...
 Java Projects
 - 🤔 I’m looking for help with ...
 Machine Learning
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
-[Twitter] (https://twitter.com/BishowThapa12) [LinkedIn] - (https://www.linkedin.com/in/bishowthapa/)
+[Twitter](https://twitter.com/BishowThapa12) [LinkedIn](https://www.linkedin.com/in/bishowthapa/)
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I'm an Introvert
+I'm an Introvert by nature but open to communicate